felipeorlando/purplejs/README.md

 This code is splited in two parts, in two directories:

-- `purplejs`: Is the mini-react library, coded with Typescript.
+- `purplejs`: Is the mini-react library, made with Typescript.
-- `limit-manager`: The Limit Manager proposed by use the PurpleJS lib to render a simple app.
+- `limit-manager`: The Limit Manager proposed to use the PurpleJS lib to render a simple app.

 Follow the infos and instructions separed by project:

 ## PurpleJS
-I choosed to use Typescript, that is a library with lot of similarities to Javascript.
+I chose to use Typescript, because of the similarities to Javascript adding type safety.

 The main concepts of the PurpleJS is element, instance and reconcile:
 - `element`: is the JSX translated into and object;